 However, in some folklore, such as Irish, English, and Scottish folklore, they’re seen marauding bands that will pillage different farms, commune with dead people, and they may even sell what’s called goblin fruits.

 These stories also weren’t just eurocentric either.
 There were also some Japanese goblin fairy tales and even ones that spanned other folklore, including the Muki who is a goblin that lives in the Andes mountains.

 In modern fiction, they are still popularized, these days in fantasy stories and games such as Dungeons and Dragons, and they were a part of the universe of Harry Potter.

-However, unlike in other fairy tales and folklore where they were seen a malevolent spirits, they’re much more civilized in the latter, seen as craftsman and bankers, unlike their malicious counterparts.
+However, unlike in other fairy tales and folklore where they have seen malevolent spirits, they’re much more civilized in the latter, seen as craftsmen and bankers, unlike their malicious counterparts.